knative/docs/install/Knative-with-ICP.md

     EOF
     ```

-2. Set up cluster role binding for the service account in Knative namespace.
-By using this role binding, you can set the service accounts in the namespace to use the pod security policy that you created.
+2. In the Knative installation steps below, you have the option of installing a Knative installation bundle or individual components.
+For each component that you install, you must create a cluster role binding between the service account of the Knative namespace and the `ibm-privileged-psp` pod security policy that you created.

+    For example to create a role binding for the `knative-serving` namespace, run the following command:
     ```shell
     cat <<EOF | kubectl apply -f -
     apiVersion: rbac.authorization.k8s.io/v1